banner of finescrollsaw website: head of medusa

 3. Bowman's (c.
 1880), Russell's (c.
 1880) and Wild's (1893) scroll saw patterns catalogues, USA.

-William J. Wild is one of the best well-known scroll saw designers in the USA.
-He founded his business in New York in 1876 and produced some of the most remarkable scroll saw designs in the USA.
-Later on Wild acquired the designs of two other scroll saw companies, Bowman's and Russell's, making the best scroll saw designs collection of patterns for sale in the USA.
-Here we are showing Bowman's, Russell's and Wilds's catalogues when they were still independent companies, around 1880.
-Some of the designs are of very remarkable artistic quality, elegant, proportioned and evocative.
+William J. Wild is one of the best-known scroll saw designers in the USA.
+He founded his business in New York in 1876 and created some of the most remarkable scroll saw designs in the country.
+Later, Wild acquired the designs of two other scroll saw companies—Bowman’s and Russell’s—forming the most impressive collection of scroll saw patterns for sale in the USA at the time.
+Here, we present catalogues from Bowman’s, Russell’s, and Wild’s businesses when they were still independent, around 1880.
+Some of these designs are of exceptional artistic quality, elegant, well-proportioned, and evocative.

 Click here to download this catalogue in PDF format.